 - Creator Backlash: A mild example.
-He has said many times that he doesn't understand why people consider New Sun to be his masterpiece... though he does think it is very good.
+He has said many times that he didn't understand why people consider The Bood of the New Sun to be his masterpiece... though he did think it is very good.

 - Deliberate Values Dissonance: The collection The Fifth Head of Cerberus takes place on an interstellar Earth colony on which slavery has made a comeback, a fact that doesn't seem to bother any of the main characters.

 - Empathic Environment: The title "character" in "The Death of Doctor Island" is an engineered one meant to allow people to get beyond their mental illnesses.
 That can mean a lot of things, though.

 - The Fair Folk: "No Planets Strike" has the Beautiful Ones of the planet Sidhe, who allow unlimited immigration in (supplemented by luring sailors off trading spaceships) but won't allow anyone to leave once there, kill those who try, and horrifically torture those who otherwise run afoul of them.

 - A God Am I: In "The Last Thrilling Wonder Story", Wolfe as author wrecks a church (mutilating a statue of Mary and Christ) using an earthquake just to spite the hero, and barely catches himself from telling the hero flat out that he's the hero's god.
 By the end, it seems the God himself may be planning a little revenge on Wolfe.

 - Literal Genie: In the story-within-a-story "Master Ash's Joke", a time traveller forced to do the bidding of a Rich Bitch who has had his family taken hostage wins free in the end by giving her exactly what she asked for.